ivanprobst/thedailyquote/README.md

 * db replications / backups
 * autostart forever on server reboot
 * nginx gzip, caching and static files handling (http://blog.argteam.com/coding/hardening-node-js-for-production-part-2-using-nginx-to-avoid-node-js-load/)
+* s3 caching?
 * store dev-prod configs (http://stackoverflow.com/questions/5869216/how-to-store-node-js-deployment-settings-configuration-files)
+* does it make sense to redirect to (static) error pages, rather than generate them on the go?
+* DOM for quote and author
+* prevent generation of a large DB array when building schedule (limit quote fetched to the 3 months span)

 admin enhanced
 * prevent adding author with existing author_id